khoihoanglsr/GoFaCoffeeBrewing/README.md

 Simple readme file.
 Need to be adjusted.
 Change files for testing.
+Change for second testing.